 A concert held at the Bohm Theater in downtown Albion where a new band plays every month!
 After the band plays, indi-vidual musicians take the stage and host spontaneous jam sessions.
 Great sound, great ambiance!

 The theatre that shows first-run movies in downtown Marshall, just 15 minutes from Albion.
 The Bogar has two screens and shows a variety of first-run movies.

 An event where all the clubs and organizations set up booths on the Quad.
-You can sign up for new activities, see who is involved in what, and enjoy a big Quad picnic.
+At Briton Bash, you can sign up for new activities, see who is involved in what, and enjoy a big Quad picnic.

 A nondenominational, student-led Christian worship service held every Wednesday night in Wesley Chapel.